teamdigitale/teamdigitale.governo.it/en/jobpositions/cybersecurity.md

 ---

 ### Description & Responsibilities
-The Digital Transformation Team is looking for an experienced security and cybersecurity engineer.
+The Digital Transformation Team is looking for an experienced **security and cybersecurity engineer**.

 You will assess security and cybersecurity infrastructures, processes and practices of those digital platforms and websites coordinated by the Digital Transformation Team or other PA departments.